 2F6.
 Stoppage.
 Once the start has been given and judged valid by the starter, the race shall not be stopped without a legitimate reason.

-(a) During the slow part of the race, the starter may stop the race if a rider:
+(a) During the slow part of the race, the starter shall stop the race if a rider falls or touches the track surface, the outside fence or railing, or an opponent.
+The rider responsible shall lead the re-ride.